rogerjdeangelis/utl-compute-the-partial-and-total-rolling-sums-for-window-of-size-of-three/README.md

     My suggestion is to use R if you plan on further time series analysis.
     Also, I think the partial windows may cause problems down the line.

-      Multiple Solutions (eight un all)
+      Multiple Solutions (nine in all)

-             0. The brilliant innovative solution by (interplay of two set statements plug lag) Keintz, Mark mkeintz@wharton.upenn.edu
+             0. Brilliant innovative solution by (interplay of two set statements plug lag) Keintz, Mark mkeintz@wharton.upenn.edu
              1. SAS datastep array (This does the partial sums)
              2. R RollingWindow packages.
 Does not do partial sums
-             3. Enhanced simpler solutions by Paul Dorfman Paul Dorfman sashole@bellsouth.net
+             3. Ehanced simpler solutions by Paul Dorfman Paul Dorfman sashole@bellsouth.net
              4. Flexible Minimal keystroke macro solution by